Dazzle Ships (album): Critical reception

-Dazzle Ships received mostly negative reviews, with NME and other outlets making unfavourable comparisons to the work of OMD heroes Kraftwerk.
+Initial reviews of Dazzle Ships were largely negative, with NME and other outlets making unfavourable comparisons to the work of OMD heroes Kraftwerk.
 A scathing Mark Moses in The Boston Phoenix rechristened the album "Guzzle Shit by Offensive Manure in the Park".
 Record Mirror's Jim Reid observed a "nightmarish" album "replete with the worst kind of futuristic nonsense", while John Gill of Time Out labelled it "redundant avant-garde trickery".
 Sun Times critic Michael Lawson dismissed the record's experimental content as filler, adding that "too much attention [is] given to soundtrack-like effects that only clutter what decent electropop baubles there are here."
 There were sporadic appeals for listener perseverance: Paul Colbert of Melody Maker portrayed the album as "a challenge and a reward", while Smash Hits reviewer Johnny Black argued that "the songs are waiting to be found and are as melodic, passionate and vital as ever."

 Although a critical and commercial disappointment upon release, Dazzle Ships came to be seen as a noble failure.
-It was endorsed by Mojo as a "buried treasure" and an "ignored masterwork", while Ned Raggett of AllMusic wrote that the "dazzling" record "beats Kraftwerk at their own game, science and the future turned into surprisingly warm, evocative songs."
-In The Rough Guide to Rock (1996), co-author Dave Castle said of Dazzle Ships, "This austere evocation of modern alienation is the classic OMD album.
+In The Rough Guide to Rock (1996), co-author Dave Castle said, "This austere evocation of modern alienation is the classic OMD album.
 Excellent use of samples and incredible synths on strong, melodic and above all highly intelligent pop music."
-Trouser Press remained unconvinced, describing the record as "impressive but not satisfying".
-The magazine noted "some amazing sounds and a powerful atmosphere", but felt that "found-tape gimmickry" had taken precedent over songwriting.
+During the 2000s it was endorsed by Mojo as a "buried treasure" and an "ignored masterwork", while Ned Raggett of AllMusic wrote that the "dazzling" record "beats Kraftwerk at their own game, science and the future turned into surprisingly warm, evocative songs."
+Trouser Press remained unconvinced, describing the album as "impressive but not satisfying".
+The magazine noted "some amazing sounds and a powerful atmosphere", but felt that "found-tape gimmickry" had taken precedence over songwriting.

-Dazzle Ships met with critical acclaim upon its re-release in 2008.
+Dazzle Ships met with critical praise upon its initial re-release in 2008.
 Tom Ewing of Pitchfork wrote, "Luckily, you don't need a contrarian streak to love it... history has done its own remix job on Dazzle Ships, and the result is a richer, more unified album than anyone in 1983 could have imagined."
 In a five-star review, Record Collector's Daryl Easlea observed "consistently eccentric" and "dark and detailed" content, calling the album "a weirdly satisfying listen".
-Luke Turner of The Quietus asserted, "It stands the test of time as a heroic statement...
-Dazzle Ships was a fine realisation of that desire to be both pop and important that OMD first hinted at with 'Enola Gay' and 'Electricity'."
-The record has been routinely hailed as a "masterpiece" in the press.
+Luke Turner of The Quietus said that it "stands the test of time as a heroic statement", and represents "a fine realisation of that desire to be both pop and important that OMD first hinted at with 'Enola Gay' and 'Electricity'."
+In a 2023 review, critic Alexis Petridis hailed Dazzle Ships as an "avant-pop masterpiece", adding that it "feels infinitely more deserving of its latterday reputation than the response it received in 1983: strange and strangely appealing, austere but somehow heady, a transmission from the past that's worth tuning into today."